Indigenous Canadian personalities: Inuit

 Kenojuak Ashevak, CC, is a noteworthy pioneer of modern Inuit art.
 Born in an igloo in an Inuit camp in 1927, by the late 1950s Kenojuak became one of the first Inuit women in Cape Dorset to begin drawing.
 She has since created many carvings from soapstone and thousands of drawings, etchings, stone-cuts, and prints – all sought after by museums and collectors.
 Zacharias Kunuk, is a producer and director distinguished for his film Atanarjuat: The Fast Runner.
 Atanarjuat was the first Canadian dramatic feature film produced completely in Inuktitut.
 Atanarjuat is co-founder and president of Igloolik Isuma Productions, Canada's first independent Inuit production company.
 Annabella Piugattuk is a throat singer, and actress memorable for her role in The Snow Walker.
 Susan Aglukark is a three-time Juno winning musician, in 1995 for New Artist of the Year and Best Music of Aboriginal Canada.
 In 2004 Susan won for Aboriginal Recording of the Year, with a blend of folk Inuit music, traditions with country and pop sounds.
-Tanya Tagaq Gillis is an Inuit throat singer, who performs as a solo artist rather than part of a traditional duo.
+Tanya Tagaq Gillis is an Inuk throat singer, who performs as a solo artist rather than part of a traditional duo.
 Charlie Panigoniak is a country singer-songwriter and guitarist whose albums reflect on northern life.
 Lucie Idlout is a rock singer who writes songs that called attention to the issue of domestic violence in Canada.
 Jessie Oonark was an internationally renowned artist who was elected a Member of the Royal Canadian Academy of Arts and made an Officer of the Order of Canada.
 Alootook Ipellie was an illustrator and writer who told the stories of the Inuit in print.
 Natar Ungalaaq is an actor, filmmaker, and sculptor whose artwork is in many major Inuit art collections worldwide.
 In sports, Jordin Tootoo is the first Inuk athlete to become a professional ice hockey player playing with the NHL.